matleborgne/archlinux-full-disk-encryption/README.md

 - create the subvolumes,
 - and remount it correctly.

 Note that we need to create each subfolder of our root filesystem, like /home, /var, etc.
-Thus we can create as many subvolumes as we need.
+Thus we can create as many subvolumes as we need (like /var, /var/log, /var/tmp, etc.)

 ```python
 # CHANGE THIS WITH YOUR DATA